The best things to do in Adelaide shown here will hopefully convince you that Adelaide is a great place to spend a few days.

 Port Willunga beach is as close as you can to a Greek beach in Adelaide.

-It is well known for the Star of Greece restaurant, which was named after a three masted iron ship with the same name that sank just off the beach in Port Willunga in 1888.
+It is well known for the Star of Greece restaurant, which was named after the Star of Greece shipwreck just off the beach in Port Willunga.

-If you’re lucky when you visit the water will be like glass which is often the case.
+If you’re lucky when you visit this great beach the water will be like glass which is often the case in summer.

 8. Chinatown and nearby Adelaide Central Market